The Most Common Early Signs of Gum Disease

 Plaque build -up is also very detrimental to the health of your other major organs; heart, kidney, liver etc., so it is essential that proper gum and tooth care is practiced.
 Really, periodontal disease is bad news, and as you age it can cause serious problems for you, so pay attention to consistent aches and swelling in the gums.

 The main components in assessing and preventing the onset of gum disease are as follows:

 See your dentist at least two times a year, more if it is determined by you and your dentist that more frequent visits are necessary.
 Make sure to have your teeth cleaned every time you see your dentist, and tell her if you are experiencing ANY symptoms of possible gum disease

 Brush your teeth regularly, no less than two times a day, and if you can, three times a day.
 Especially after meals.
 Take the time to learn how to brush your teeth correctly; there is definitely a right way, and a wrong way and you need to know the difference.
 Ask a dentist about the best toothbrushes available, and buy them.

 Floss your teeth regularly, at least once a day.
 Generally it is best to floss at night before you go to bed, if you plan to floss only once a day.
 If you are a happy two times a day flosser, morning and night are the best times.
 Always use un-waxed floss, and do not floss so aggressively that you make your gums bleed, really; we are trying to avoid that.
 Be good to your mouth and teeth, they are going to be with you for your whole life.

-To schedule your preventive dental appointment and teeth cleaning, please call our Staten Island dental office at (718) 494-2200 or contact us online: http://drmarianadds.com/contact-us/
+To schedule your preventive dental appointment and teeth cleaning, please call our Staten Island Dental Office at (718) 494-2200 or contact us online: https://drmarianadds.com/contact-us/